High School Transcript

-Have you sent in your final H.S transcript to Pace University indicating that you have graduated?
-If you haven’t please have an official copy of your transcript sent to the Office of Undergraduate Admissions no later than August 1, 2015.
+Have you sent in your final high school transcript to Pace University indicating that you have graduated?
+If you haven’t, please have an official copy of your transcript sent to the Office of Undergraduate Admissions.

 Did you sit for any AP/IB exams?
 Or took college courses while enrolled in high school?
 If you answered yes to either of these questions, you need to arrange to have official copies of your test scores and college transcripts sent to the Office of Undergraduate Admissions as soon as the results are available.

 However, please note, the University Undergraduate Transfer Credit Policy with regard to English for students admitted through the CAP Program: